Did God Allow Noah To Eat Meat?

 In Psalm 138:1 the writer says that he will sing praises to Yahweh in the presence of all the gods:

 “I will praise thee with my whole heart: BEFORE THE GODS will I sing praise unto thee.”

 The word “before” comes from the Hebrew word “neged.”
 Gesenius’ Hebrew-Chaldee Lexicon To The Old Testament, on p.
 530, states that this word primarily means “in the presence off; in the sight off.”
 The understanding of the early Israelites was that Yahweh was the local and national god of Israel.
 He was worshipped in Israel - the land of his own inheritance.
 In other nations other gods ruled.
 There are other passages which prove that ancient Hebrew authors of the bible believed that the gods of other nations were actual deities and living beings who could be punished and upon whom judgement can be executed.
-The Israelites boasted about their national god and believed that he was superior to all other gods appointed over the nations.
-This was the case since he apparently inflicted the punishment over the gods of Egypt.
 In Jeremiah 46:25 Yahweh said the following:

 “I am going to punish Amon, the god of Thebes together with Egypt and its gods and kings” [Good News Bible].

 “I will punish Amon, god of Thebes, and all the other gods of Egypt.
 I will punish Pharaoh too, and all who trust in him” [The Living Bible – Life Application Bible].

 “I will inflict punishment on Amon of No and on Pharaoh – on Egypt, her gods, and her kings – on Pharaoh and all who rely on him” [Jewish Tanakh].